South Australia Police: Police Officers

 Officers of Police were formerly known as commissioned officers.
 This name was changed as SAPOL officers no longer receive a Queen's Commission.
 Officers of Police act primarily as managers and generally do not partake in operational policing.
 An Inspector is in charge of a section.
 A detective inspector is normally in charge of the whole station CIB.
 A uniform inspector is normally in charge of the station's operations.

 A chief inspector commands a department at station level.
 A uniform chief inspector is in charge of all uniformed officers, regardless of their attachments to assigned areas (e.g. general duties, traffic duties etc.).
 Some country Regions have chief inspectors as the regional commander.
 A detective chief inspector is in charge of all CIB-related matters.

 Superintendents may be the manager of a District, Region or Branch, such as the Major Crime Branch.
 A Regions commander is generally a superintendent.
 A chief superintendent may be the manager of a specialised area, such as a Service Coordination Branch.

 Chief Superintendents are generally officers in charge of an Operation Coordination Branch and coordinates our service delivery to SAPOL and the community and report directly to an Assistant Commissioner or a non Sworn Executive Director responsible for Service within SAPol (i.e. Business Service, Crime Service, Governance & Capability Service, Information Systems and Technology Service, Metropolitan Service, Operations Service, Security and Emergency Management Service and State Operations Service).

-The rank of Commander and though the rank still exists within SAPol's rank structure but no member holds this rank and it is not currently being utilised for any other position within SAPol's organisational requirement.
+The rank of Commander exists within SAPOL’s rank structure; however, no member currently holds this rank, and it is not being utilised for any position within SAPOL’s organisational requirements.

 An assistant commissioner is the manager of a service, such as Northern Operations Service or Crime Service.

 The Deputy Commissioner is the assistant to the Commissioner, who commands the SAPol organisation.